What is formaldehyde?

 - Naturally occurring formaldehyde is found in low levels in humans, animals, plants, fruits, vegetables, meats and beverages.

-- It is estimated that a normal adult human organism produces between 61 and 92 grams every day as part of a normal metabolic process.
-In the human body, formaldehyde acts as a critical molecule for the formation many cell constituents.
+- It is estimated by the European Food Safety Authority (EFSA) that a normal adult human organism produces between 61 and 92 grams every day as part of a normal metabolic process.
+In the human body, formaldehyde acts as a critical molecule for the formation of many cell constituents.

 - Formaldehyde is known to be readily biodegradable and does not accumulate in the environment or within plants and animals.
 In the air, it is quickly broken down by sunlight.
 In water and soils compartment, it is digested by bacteria until full degradation.

-- Formaldehyde is also a by-product of the oxidation and combustion of certain products, and is released for instance from forest fires, car exhausts, lit candles, tobacco smoke and cooking gas and smokes.
-It is estimated that the majority of the global formaldehyde emissions in the atmosphere result from natural emissions, i.e. from vegetation, animal beings, forest fires, etc.
+- Formaldehyde is also a by-product of the oxydation and combustion of certain products, and is released for instance from forest fires, car exhausts, lit candles, tobacco smoke and cooking gas and fumes.
+It is estimated that the majority of global formaldehyde emissions in the atmosphere are the result of non-industrial emissions, i.e., from vegetation, animals, forest fires, etc.

 Why do we manufacture formaldehyde?

 - As a building block to produce more complex chemicals, formaldehyde provides exceptionally high chemical reactivity in the most resource efficient way.